Joseph Patrick Moore

 Joseph Patrick Moore (born October 1, 1969) is an American musician from Knoxville, Tennessee, United States.
 He is a bass player, composer, arranger and record producer who has played alongside Colonel Bruce Hampton, Earl Klugh, Stewart Copeland, John Popper, and Derek Trucks.
-In 2003, he founded Blue Canoe Records the internet's first all-digital independent jazz label; he co-owns the label with Travis Prescott.
+In 2003, he founded Blue Canoe Records, the internet's first all-digital independent jazz label; he co-owns the label with Travis Prescott.

 Early years

-Moore began playing alto saxophone at age 7 in public school.
+Moore began playing alto saxophone at the age of seven in public school.
 As a freshman in high school, he took up drums as a member of the marching band.
 He switched to the bass during his second year.
 He has said that he was initially inspired by a recurring dream he had about playing the electric bass.
 He was influenced early by the playing of Paul Chambers, Jimmy Blanton, Ray Brown, and Ron Carter.

 One of Moore's first teachers was Rusty Holloway, an instructor at the University of Tennessee, Knoxville, who himself had played with Woody Herman and Dizzy Gillespie, among others.
 Heeding Holloway's advice, Moore enrolled at the university as a classical studies and jazz performance major, with a concentration on electric bass and double bass.
 He began playing in bands in Knoxville, including Without Warning (with Nick Raskulinecz) and Sage (with Travis Wyrick).
 After two and a half years, Moore transferred to the University of Memphis, to be in a city that provided more professional musical opportunities.